 marital asset must be calculated so that any action taken by either

-spouse after the marriage does not change the asset expressed in
+spouse after divorce does not change the marital asset expressed in

 constant year dollars.”